Unlocking Peak Performance on Qualcomm NPU with LiteRT

 Source: Google Developers Blog

-Modern smartphones feature sophisticated SoCs (system on a chip), composed of CPU, GPU, and NPU, which can enable compelling, on‑device GenAI experiences that are significantly more interactive and real‑time than their server‑only counterparts.
-The GPU is the most ubiquitous accelerator for AI tasks, with GPU compute being available on roughly 90 % of all Android devices.
-However, solely relying on it can create performance bottlenecks, especially when building complex, interactive GenAI experiences.
+Modern smartphones feature sophisticated SoCs (system‑on‑a‑chip), composed of CPU, GPU, and NPU, which enable compelling on‑device GenAI experiences that are far more interactive and real‑time than their server‑only counterparts.
+The GPU is the most ubiquitous accelerator for AI tasks, with GPU compute available on roughly 90 % of all Android devices.
+However, relying solely on the GPU can create performance bottlenecks—especially when building complex, interactive GenAI experiences.

 Introducing LiteRT Qualcomm AI Engine Direct Accelerator

-To bring this NPU power to LiteRT, Google’s high‑performance on‑device ML framework, we are thrilled to announce a significant leap forward: the LiteRT Qualcomm AI Engine Direct (QNN) Accelerator, developed in close collaboration with Qualcomm, replacing the previous TFLite QNN delegate.
+To bring NPU power to LiteRT, Google’s high‑performance on‑device ML framework, we’re excited to announce a major upgrade: the LiteRT Qualcomm AI Engine Direct (QNN) Accelerator.
+Developed in close collaboration with Qualcomm, it replaces the previous TFLite QNN delegate.

-- No need to interact with low‑level, vendor‑specific SDKs; LiteRT integrates with SoC compilers and runtimes and exposes a streamlined API.
+• Interact with low‑level, vendor‑specific SDKs – LiteRT integrates SoC compilers and runtimes and exposes them through a single, streamlined API.

-You can now deploy your model seamlessly across all supported devices, with either ahead‑of‑time (AOT) or on‑device compilation.
-This makes integrating pre‑trained
+Now you can deploy your model seamlessly across all supported devices, using either ahead‑of‑time (AOT) or on‑device compilation.
+This makes integrating pre‑trained .tflite models (e.g., from Qualcomm AI Hub) into production easier than ever.

-- Supports an extensive range of LiteRT ops, enabling maximum NPU usage and full model delegation.
+• Supports an extensive range of LiteRT ops, enabling full model delegation and maximum NPU utilization.

-- Includes specialized kernels and optimizations for sophisticated LLMs and GenAI models, achieving SOTA performance for models like Gemma and FastVLM.
+• Includes specialized kernels and optimizations for sophisticated LLMs and GenAI models, delivering SOTA performance for models such as Gemma and FastVLM.

 Superior performance, real‑world results

-We benchmarked the new LiteRT QNN accelerator across 72 canonical ML models (vision, audio, and NLP).
-Highlights:
+We benchmarked the new LiteRT QNN accelerator across 72 canonical ML models spanning vision, audio, and NLP.
+The results show a massive jump in raw performance:

-These numbers enable smooth, real‑time interactive experiences, demonstrated in a live scene‑understanding demo that processes and describes the surrounding world.
+We built a live scene‑understanding demo that processes and describes the world around you.

 Getting started in 3 steps

-Step 1 (optional): AOT compilation for target SoCs
+Step 1 (optional) – AOT compilation for the target SoC(s)

 from ai_edge_litert.aot import aot_compile as aot_lib